itnarecords/itnarecords.github.io/truppa/jettatura.md

 interested in songs too short or too long ,

-parasites sounds, eroded waves. intoxicating thoughts (
+parasite sounds, eroded waves . intoxicating thoughts (

 melodies flashing after the actual track, when the light is dimmed and the people are gone &